VictoriaMetrics/VictoriaMetrics/README.md

   -bigMergeConcurrency int
      The maximum number of CPU cores to use for big merges.
 Default value is used if set to 0 -cluster.tls
      Whether to use TLS when accepting connections from vminsert and vmselect.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in enterprise version of VictoriaMetrics
   -cluster.tlsCAFile string
      Path to TLS CA file to use for verifying certificates provided by vminsert and vmselect if -cluster.tls flag is set.
 By default system CA is used.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in enterprise version of VictoriaMetrics
   -cluster.tlsCertFile string
      Path to server-side TLS certificate file to use when accepting connections from vminsert and vmselect if -cluster.tls flag is set.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in enterprise version of VictoriaMetrics
   -cluster.tlsCipherSuites array
      Optional list of TLS cipher suites used for connections from vminsert and vmselect if -cluster.tls flag is set.
-See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
+See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants .This flag is available only in enterprise version of VictoriaMetrics
      Supports an array of values separated by comma or specified via multiple flags.
   -cluster.tlsInsecureSkipVerify
      Whether to skip verification of TLS certificates provided by vminsert and vmselect if -cluster.tls flag is set.
-Note that disabled TLS certificate verification breaks security
+Note that disabled TLS certificate verification breaks security.
+This flag is available only in enterprise version of VictoriaMetrics
   -cluster.tlsKeyFile string
      Path to server-side TLS key file to use when accepting connections from vminsert and vmselect if -cluster.tls flag is set.
-See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
+This flag is available only in enterprise version of VictoriaMetrics
   -dedup.minScrapeInterval duration
      Leave only the last sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
   -denyQueriesOutsideRetention